Palace

-A palace is a grand residence, especially a royal residence, or the home of a head of state or some other high-ranking dignitary, such as a bishop or archbishop.
+A palace is a large residence, often serving as a royal residence or the home for a head of state or another high-ranking dignitary, such as a bishop or archbishop.
 The word is derived from the Latin name palātium, for Palatine Hill in Rome which housed the Imperial residences.

-Most European languages have a version of the term (palais, palazzo, palacio, etc.), and many use it for a wider range of buildings than English.
-In many parts of Europe, the equivalent term is also applied to large private houses in cities, especially of the aristocracy; often the term for a large country house is different.
-Many historic palaces are now put to other uses such as parliaments, museums, hotels, or office buildings.
-The word is also sometimes used to describe a lavishly ornate building used for public entertainment or exhibitions such as a movie palace.
+Most European languages have a version of the term (palats, palais, palazzo, palacio, etc.) and many use it to describe a broader range of buildings than English.
+In many parts of Europe, the equivalent term is also applied to large private houses in cities, especially of the aristocracy.
+It is also used for some large official buildings that have never had a residential function; for example in French-speaking countries Palais de Justice is the usual name of important courthouses.
+Many historic palaces such as parliaments, museums, hotels, or office buildings are now put to other uses.
+The word is also sometimes used to describe an elaborate building used for public entertainment or exhibitions such as a movie palace.